ipython/ipython/docs/source/whatsnew/pr/ipython-console-lexer.rst

 -------------------------

 The IPython console lexer has been rewritten and now supports tracebacks and customized input/output prompts.
-An entire suite of lexers are now available at :module:`IPython.nbconvert.utils.lexers`.
+An entire suite of lexers is now available at :module:`IPython.nbconvert.utils.lexers`.
 These include:

     IPythonLexer